OLIET2357/time-machine/README.md

 `NEW=' 48 C7 C0 80 43 6D 38 C3'`

-Don't forget to add a space at first.
+Don't forget to add a space at beginning.

 # How It works

 The patcher rewrite `time` function to just return immediate value EVEN IF STRIPED.

-There are another functions to get time such as `clock_gettime`, currently not supported.
+There are other functions to get time such as `clock_gettime`, currently not supported.

 # References